 The main culprit at this time of year is wind-borne tree pollen, according to Nicholas Hartog, MD, a specialist in pediatric and adult allergy and immunology with Spectrum Health Medical Group.

-Around mid-May the trees should be done pollinating, bringing welcome relief to many allergy sufferers—but not to those who are also allergic to grass pollen, which starts flying about the time tree pollen settles down.
+Trees should soon be done pollinating, bringing welcome relief to many allergy sufferers—but not to those who are also allergic to grass pollen, which starts flying about the time tree pollen settles down.

 And then in mid-July, when grass pollen counts taper off, weed pollen takes to the wind.
 You know, ragweed.
 That season carries on well into the fall.